sosankar/sosankar/README.md

 - 💬 Ask me about cognitive science (or the NBA)!
 - 📫 How to reach me: sosankar@ucsc.edu
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: Hello!
+- ⚡ Fun fact: I was juggling club president in high school
 <!--
 **sosankar/sosankar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.